Skip to content

 Tools not appearing Client not reloaded Restart the client completely (quit, not just close window)

-Cannot find module Package not installed Use npx -y to auto-install
+Cannot find module Package not installed Use npx -y to auto-install, or run npm install -g @greenarmor/ges

 Duplicate gesf entries Ran setup twice Manually edit config to keep only one gesf entry